tempesta-tech/tempesta/README.md

 `NAME` is a unique identifier of the group that may be used to refer to it later.
 `SCHED_NAME` is the name of scheduler module that distributes load among servers within the group.
-Default scheduler is used if `sched` parameter is not specified.
+Default scheduler is used if `sched` directive is not specified.

 Servers that are defined outside of any group implicitly form a special group